Simply for Strings stocks a wide range of bows for violin, viola, cello and double bass. Looking to learn more about this important tool? Read on!

 The violin wouldn’t be much without a bow, and yet until last century, it was considered almost an accessory along with the case and the tuning fork.
 Having said that, there have always been bows of exceptional craftsmanship and beauty admired by those with eyes to see.

-The development of the violin bow to it’s modern form was perfected by François Tourte (1774-1835).
+The development of the violin bow to its modern form was perfected by François Tourte (1774-1835).
 Trained as a watchmaker, he took to bow making as did his father and brother.
-After a painstaking search, he came to the conclusion that pernambuco was the ultimate material for bows given it’s weight, strength and elasticity.
+After a painstaking search, he came to the conclusion that pernambuco was the ultimate material for bows given its weight, strength and elasticity.
 Pernambuco was used in early times as a colourant for dyeing fine clothes.
 It grows in South America and Pernambuco is, in fact, a region of South America.

 Until 1775 the bow’s length and weight hadn’t been established as a standard.